AdobeDocs/campaign-classic.en/help/delivery/using/steps-defining-the-target-population.md

 For each delivery, you can define several types of target populations.
 The section below provides more information on how to select:

 * The **main recipients** of the delivery.
-[Read more](../../delivery/using/key-steps-when-creating-a-delivery.md#selecting-the-main-target).
+[Read more](../../delivery/using/steps-defining-the-target-population.md#selecting-the-main-target).
 * The recipients of **proof messages**, in order to set up a validation cycle.
-[Read more](../../delivery/using/key-steps-when-creating-a-delivery.md#defining-a-specific-proof-target).
+[Read more](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).

 Additionnally, you can can also define **seed addresses** and Control groups (when the delivery is included in a marketing campaign).
 For more on this, refer to these pages:

 * [About seed addresses](../../delivery/using/about-seed-addresses.md)).
 * [Defining a control group](../../campaign/using/marketing-campaign-deliveries.md#defining-a-control-group)).

-Once the population defined, you can define filtering criteria on the targeted recipients (see [Selecting the main target](../../delivery/using/key-steps-when-creating-a-delivery.md#selecting-the-main-target)) and on the proof recipients (see [Defining a specific proof target](../../delivery/using/key-steps-when-creating-a-delivery.md#defining-a-specific-proof-target)).
+Once the population is defined, you can specify filtering criteria on the targeted recipients (see [Selecting the main target](../../delivery/using/steps-defining-the-target-population.md#selecting-the-main-target)) and on the proof recipients (see [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target)).

 ## Selecting the recipients of the delivery {#selecting-the-main-target}

 In most cases, the main target is extracted from the Campaign database (default mode).

 Recipients can also be stored in an external file.
-The configuration of this type of delivery is presented in [Selecting external recipients](../../delivery/using/key-steps-when-creating-a-delivery.md#selecting-external-recipients).
+The configuration of this type of delivery is presented in [Selecting external recipients](../../delivery/using/steps-defining-the-target-population.md#selecting-external-recipients).

-To select the recipients of the delivery being created, follow the steps below:
+To select the recipients of the delivery being created, follow these steps:

 1. Click the **[!UICONTROL To]** link.
 1. If the recipients are stored in the database, select the first option.